Can I Ship My Vehicle With A Roof Rack or Cargo Box?

 Can I ship my car with a roof rack installed?

-Will a roof rack increase my car shipping costs?
+Will a roof rack increase my car shipping cost?

 Should I remove my roof rack before shipping my vehicle?

-Are factory-installed roof racks treated differently than aftermarket ones during shipping?
+Are factory-installed roof racks easier to ship than aftermarket ones?